11609/Angry-notifier/README.md

 You can learn about how to obtain those here: https://pypi.org/project/py-trello/

+If not set, App will simply prompt you for those :)

 ## Trello setup

 You need to have a Trello Board named "TODO".